-The move advances President Barack Obama's goal of drawing down the number of those held at the U.S. naval base in southeastern Cuba, something that has been ongoing for years.
+The move was also made to further President Barack Obama’s goal of drawing down the number of those held at the U.S. naval base in southeastern Cuba, something that has been ongoing for years.

-The departures of the five men means that 127 people are still detained at Guantanamo.
+The departures of these four Afghan men means that, as of Saturday, 132 people are still detained at Guantanamo.